 We all understand how important it is to improve plants.
 Like all engineering processes, this comes with benefits and tradeoffs.
 We help you to develop a robust MOC system for your engineering units and organizational changes that may impact adverse health, safety, and environmental threats.

 An essential part of proper safety management is that an investigation procedure is in place on incidents that result in (or could have resulted in) disaster.
-We offer services investigating process safety incidents, production losses, and near-miss data to uncover underlying root causes that may be both a production threat and a threat to the Health and Safety of your workers.
+We offer qualified professionals investigating process safety incidents, production losses, and near-miss data to uncover underlying root causes that may be both a production threat and a threat to the Health and Safety of your workers.

 We make use of Tripod Beta, Taproot, RCAT, and a host of techniques to find the immediate and underlying root causes and propose the means to reduce repeat failure and help you on your journey to reliable and profitable operations.